-Professor Dwork’s books include her now classic Children With A Star, translated into many languages and the subject of a CBC documentary.
+One of the first historians to record Holocaust survivors’ oral histories and to use their narratives as a scholarly source, Dwork explores the social and cultural history of the Holocaust.
+Her books include the now classic Children With A Star, translated into many languages and the subject of a CBC documentary.
 Recognizing that history focused on the adult world and that children were seen as future participants in that realm, Dwork imagined a new “child-centered” approach.
 A wholly original theoretical development, Dwork’s child-centered history opened a fresh area of historical investigation.
-Children also pioneered the use of oral histories, conducted and recorded by Dwork, in Holocaust historiography.

 Dwork’s co-authored Flight from the Reich: Jewish Refugees, 1933-1946 opened the geographic view of the Holocaust, integrated the refugee experience in that history, and extended the temporal frame to the postwar years.
 Fleeing did not write refugees out of the story of the Holocaust, it simply took the story elsewhere.
 Realizing that the refugees’ escape around the world defied traditional plotlines, Dwork developed a novel narrative structure to carry their history.
 Unlike other histories that start and end at conventionally established dates, the history of refugee Jews has many starting points, even more end dates, and actors scattered across the globe.
 Dwork’s kaleidoscopic narrative reflects (and carries) its centrifugal and episodic character.
 Flight was selected as a ForeWord Reviews Book of the Year Award Finalist and, in French translation, a Grand Livre du Mois selection.